a-h/ca/README.md

 ### serve-with-test-cert

-You will need to update your `/etc/hosts` file to point the domain to localhost.
+You will need to update your `/etc/hosts` file to point the domain to localhost unless you've created a cert for localhost itself.

 Inputs: DOMAIN